Lyrica Patient Tips

 Response and Effectiveness

-Peak concentrations occur within 1.5 hours and effects last for approximately eight hours.
-Full antiseizure or nerve-pain relieving effects may take several weeks to develop, although some people experience relief as early as the first week.
+- Peak concentrations occur within 1.5 hours and effects last for approximately eight hours.
+Full anti-seizure or nerve-pain relieving effects may take several weeks to develop, although some people may experience some relief during the first week of taking Lyrica.

 More about Lyrica (pregabalin)